 Immunisation certificates and records

-All vaccinations for your baby or child up to 6 years of age are recorded in your My Health and Development Record (Child Health Record).
+All vaccinations for your baby or child up to 6 years of age are recorded in your My Health and Development Record (green Child Health Record).

-Council also maintains a database of all immunisations administered at Council sessions and sends records of infant immunisation (babies to 6 year olds) to the Australian Childhood Immunisation Register.
+Council also maintains a database of all immunisations administered at Council sessions and sends records of all immunisation to the Australian Immunisation Register.

-Children who are under 20 years of age and enrolled in Medicare are automatically included on the Australian Childhood Immunisation Register.
+The Australian Immunisation Register is an all of life register.
+Those with Medicare are automatically enrolled on to it.
 Even if your child is not enrolled, they will be added to the Immunisation Register once Medicare receives their immunisation details from your immunisation provider.
 Overseas records can be added with or without Medicare.

 What is an immunisation status certificate?

 An immunisation status certificate is a current statement showing the vaccinations that your child has received.

-The most common document to prove immunisation status for the purpose of enrolling at childcare or kindergarten is an Immunisation History Statement from the Australian Childhood Immunisation Register.
+The most common document to prove immunisation status for the purpose of enrolling at childcare or kindergarten is an Immunisation History Statement from the Australian Immunisation Register.
 This is the preferred immunisation status certificate to finalise enrolment.

 Your Child Health Record or a letter or report from your service provider (e.g. GP or local council) is not an immunisation status certificate.